 If you work with an out-of-state surgeon, the LGBTQ+ Care Team can provide post-surgical care upon your return.

 Please make an appointment with an insurance benefit specialist and the referral coordinator to ensure you know what will be covered.

-CU Boulder's Medical Services clinic offers Pre-Exposure Prophylaxis (PrEP) for HIV prevention.
-If you are interested in PrEP counseling, prescription initiation, and ongoing maintenance, please call 303-492-5432.
+Medical Services clinic offers pre-exposure prophylaxis (PrEP) for HIV prevention.
+If you are interested in PrEP counseling, prescription initiation and ongoing maintenance, please call 303-492-5432.

 Boulder Community Health provides comprehensive health services and is committed to creating an affirming and supportive experience for LGBTQ patients.
 In addition to general health and medical services, Boulder Community Health provides gender-affirming surgical procedures.

 Denver Health provides LGBTQ health services, including preventative health screenings, management of chronic conditions, sexual health services, same-day pre-exposure prophylaxis, HIV services, hormone replacement therapy(HRT) on an informed consent model, voice therapy, behavioral health services and gender confirmation surgeries that are considered in-network for CU student health plans.